BrandonCorey/js_139/Conditional_Req.md

 module.exports = { addGrade, removeGrade, getGrades };
 ```
 ### grade_calculations.js ###
 This module imports the function `getGrades` to give us access to a copy of the `reportCard` array.
 I structured these functions in a way to show why keeping `reportCard` private was important.
-This module exports two functions, `bestGrade` and `worstGrade`.
+This module exports two functions, `bestGrade` and `worstGrade` so that they can be used in the main module.
 Both of these functions invoke `sortDesc`, which sorts our grades in descending order.
-This allows each other function to reference either the first or last element of the array as needed.
-However, `sortDesc` uses the Array prototype `sort` method, which mutates the caller.
-This mutation isn't an issue because we use `getGrades` to access of a copy of `reportCard`, but if we hadn't, this would have been trouble. `removeGrade` in the main module, if called after `bestGrade` or `worstGrade`, may have ended up removing the lowest grade each time instead of the most recent addition.
+This allows the other functions to reference either the first or last element of the array as needed.
+Note that `sortDesc` uses the Array prototype `sort` method, which mutates the caller.
+This mutation isn't an issue because we use `getGrades` to access of a copy of `reportCard`, but if we hadn't, this would have been trouble. `removeGrade` in the main module, if called after `bestGrade` or `worstGrade`, may have ended up removing the lowest grade instead of the most recent addition.
 To maintain the integrity of the data, these functions were put in a seperate module as they are not intended to operate on `reportCard` directly.
 ```javascript
 // grade_calculations.js
 const { getGrades } = require('./report_card.js');